mymagic/universal-assets/README.md

 ## How to use
 ### Header bar
 All you need to do is add this javascript file.
-Please don't forget to the currentURL.
+Please don't forget to edit the currentURL.
 Ref: _test/withoutTarget.htm
 ```html
 <body style="padding:0; margin:0">